 The Eyewitness Photojournalism Grant is a series of reporting grants for freelance photojournalists, to support underreported stories told by journalists historically underrepresented in the American press.
 This grant is administered in partnership with Diversify Photo.

-In light of the coronavirus pandemic, the grant will prioritize stories told locally in the United States, with minimal travel required.
-Stories should cover the systemic, underreported issues of our time, including police brutality, the impact of COVID-19 on vulnerable communities, environmental racism, food insecurity, the opioid crisis, and beyond.
-Grants will be awarded at $2,500 each, and the application will be open from June 19, 2020 to August 7th.
-The grant may be used for the hard costs associated with reporting, including transportation, translator fees, housing, food, and other essential expenses.
+In light of the coronavirus pandemic, the 2020 inaugural grant prioritized stories told locally in the United States, with minimal travel required.
+Stories proposed covered the systemic, underreported issues of our time, including police brutality, the impact of COVID-19 on vulnerable communities, environmental racism, food insecurity, the opioid crisis, and beyond.
+Grants were awarded at $2,500 each.
+The grant could be used for the hard costs associated with reporting, including transportation, translator fees, housing, food, and other essential expenses.

-In coordination with the Pulitzer Center editorial staff, the following jurors will review the grant applications:
+In coordination with the Pulitzer Center editorial staff, the following jurors reviewed the 2020 grant applications:

 Danese Kenon is a visual leader, cutting-edge coach and dynamic educator with nearly two decades of photojournalism experience.
 Kenon has been a photographer and multimedia journalist at numerous outlets including The Democrat and Chronicle, The Indianapolis Star, The Pittsburgh Post-Gazette, and The Tampa Bay Times.
 She is currently the Director of Photography and Video for The Philadelphia Inquirer.
 She teaches leadership and multimedia journalism to organizations such as The Kalish and Multimedia Immersion and to the students of the National Association of Black Journalists.